Gift Icon

 • FHWA

-The Federal Highway Administration maintains the system of highways connecting the states of the United States.
+The Federal Highway Administration maintains the highway system connecting the United States states.
 While the responsibility of maintaining and building highways falls to local and state governments, the FHWA is in charge of providing funding.
-Using the excise taxes of motor vehicles and fuel, FHWA distributes funds to counties, cities, tribal governments and state agencies through 2 programs: The Federal Lands Highways Program (for roads in Indian lands, national forests, national parks, and other lands under federal stewardship); and The Federal-aid Highway Program (to local and state governments).
+Using the excise taxes of motor vehicles and fuel, FHWA distributes funds to counties, cities, tribal governments, and state agencies through 2 programs: The Federal Lands Highways Program (for roads in Indian lands, national forests, national parks, and other lands under federal stewardship); and The Federal-aid Highway Program (to local and state governments).
 This agency also sets up mandatory guidelines for building overpasses, bridges, and safe roads that contractors and governments must follow.

 a flatbed truck transporting a automobile